RAM TRUCKS AND VANS

 RAM TRUCKS FAQ

 Both have their benefits.
-In North America, gasoline tends to be cheaper than diesel fuel and is often easier to find at fuel stations.
+In the United States, gasoline tends to be cheaper than diesel fuel and is often easier to find at fuel stations.
 Diesel fuel tends to yield better mileage, particularly when driving on highways.